DestroyedClone/RiskOfBulletstorm/README.md

 [unimplemented] Battle Standard: Increases damage of non-player allies.
 Does not apply to turrets.

-Disarming Personality: Reduces chest prices
+[nonfunctional] Disarming Personality: Reduces chest prices

 Enraging Photo: Gain a temporary +100% damage boost upon taking 33% of your health in damage for 1 (+0.25 per stack) seconds.
 => TODO: Health Requirement Loss